NordicWayInterchange/interchange/frontend/USERHELP.md

 ## Private channels

-Private channel is a secure communication link used exclusively for message exchange.
-You can create a private channel by adding a peer name and description.
+Private channel is a secure communication used exclusively for message exchange.
+A service provider can manage their private channels.
+It can display, create and delete peers from private channels they own or remove itself from other private channels that are subscribed to them.
+In the portal you can create a private channel by adding a peer name and description.
 Name of the private channels' peer is optional but description is mandatory.
 After a private channel is shown up in the list you can click on the three dots on the far right side to see the private channel details.
 The status might be `REQUESTED` for a short time but should end up in a `CREATED` state after a few seconds.